samuelkadolph/ruby-launch/README.md

 # launch

-launch allows you to submit, remove, start, stop and list jobs from the launchd as well as checkin from a process that was started by launchd and retrieve the sockets for the job.
-Launchd is an open source framework for launching and managing daemons, programs and scripts provided by Apple.
+launch is a wrapper for launchd which lets you load, unload, reload, submit, remove, start, stop and list jobs for launchd as well as checkin from a process spawned by launchd and retrieve the sockets for the job that spawned the process.

+launchd is an open source framework for launching and managing daemons, programs and scripts provided by Apple.

 ## Installing